Theodosia Meade, Countess of Clanwilliam: Marriage and family

+Politics

+Despite the fact that women would not have the vote for another two centuries, rich and influential women could have significant political influence.
+Lady Clanwilliam's family, the Magills, had a long history of representing Co.
+Down in parliament in the late 1600s and early 1700, and she promoted her sons' political careers to continue the tradition.
+In October 1793 she announced that her absent eldest son Lord Gilford would stand for the Down by-election, but he was not elected and soon fell out with his mother after he married Countess Caroline Thun, daughter of Maria Wilhelmine von Thun und Hohenstein, of a Catholic Austrian aristocratic family.
+The Clanwilliams were a prominent protestant Ascendancy family, strongly opposed to Catholic emancipation in Ireland, and the marriage caused a rift.

 Properties

-She lived at Gill Hall and at Burrenwood, a cottage ornée put up near Castlewellan on some land halfway between her mother's house at Castle Ward (her mother had married (in December 1747) Bernard Ward after the early death of her first husband, Robert Hawkins-Magill (d.
-1745); Mrs Pendarves wrote of Bernard Ward and the former Lady Anne Hawkins-Magill: 'He wants taste and Lady Anne is so whimsical that I doubt her judgement'), the Greenore Ferry, Rathfriland, and her ancestral seat at Gill Hall.
+She lived at Gill Hall and at Burrenwood, a cottage ornée put up near Castlewellan on some land halfway between her mother's house at Castle Ward, the Greenore Ferry, Rathfriland, and her ancestral seat at Gill Hall.

 Burrenwood

 Burrenwood stands between the forest parks of Tollymore and Castlewellan, beside the Mourne mountains and just inland from Dundrum bay at Newcastle.
 Burrenwood is comparable with the Swiss cottage at Cahir (Tipperary); Derrymore, Bessbrook, Co.
 Armagh (National Trust, of Northern Ireland); and the Petit hameau de la Reine at Versailles.

 Gill Hall, near Dromore

 Meanwhile, Gill Hall had become one of the most haunted houses in Ireland and was home to the "Beresford ghost story".

 This took place on 14 October 1693 when John Power, 2nd Earl of Tyrone (1665–1693) told his friend, Nichola Sophia (1665/6–1712/13), the sister-in-law of Sir John Magill (d.
 1700), youngest daughter of Hugh, 1st Lord Hamilton of Glenawly, wife to Sir Tristram Beresford, 3rd Baronet (1669–1701), and mother of Sir Marcus Beresford, 4th Baronet and 1st Viscount Tyrone, of his own death that day thus showing, as arranged, that there was life on the other side.

 Part of the stable block remains but the house was destroyed over thirty years ago.